 What Is a Fire Watch?

-You should put your building under a fire watch during normal business hours if your fire marshal deems it necessary.
+As a precaution, you should place your building under Fire watch during regular business hours if your fire marshal deems it necessary.

 - Vigilantly searching for any potential or present hazard